redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 Set quickstack/params.pp values (directly or though foreman globals/hostgroups/smart variables).

 Assign hosts to their respective target Quickstack Puppet module classes (hostgroups): Controller -> neutron_controller.pp Networker -> neutron_network.pp Computer -> neutron_compute.pp

+#### Cinder Storage Nodes

+The controller node contains Cinder API and scheduler.
+For deploying storage capacity nodes there is "OpenStack Block Storage" hostgroup.

+The nodes assigned to the "OpenStack Block Storage" hostgroup need to have a `cinder-volumes` LVM volume group before you run puppet on them.
+This should be considered before you install operating system on the node and you should partition your disk if needed.
+(LVM volume group needs to be backed by at least one physical volume, which means you'll need to dedicate at least one disk partition to it.)
+You might use Kickstart to partition the disk and set up the LVM volume group automatically during OS installation.

+For more information regarding LVM setup see [LVM Administration Guide](https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html-single/Logical_Volume_Manager_Administration/index.html) and [Kickstart docs](http://fedoraproject.org/wiki/Anaconda/Kickstart).

+##### Quick volume group creation for testing

+If you just want to give Cinder a quick try, there is a script that sets up a `cinder-volumes` volume group backed by a loop file.
+This means you will not have to do any special partitioning and the data will be saved in file `/var/lib/cinder/cinder-volumes`.
+You'll find the script on the node where you installed Foreman at `/usr/share/openstack-foreman-installer/bin/cinder-testing-volume.sh`.
+Steps to use the script:

+1. SCP `cinder-testing-volume.sh` script from the Foreman node to nodes that you want to use for block storage.

+2. Run `bash cinder-testing-volume.sh 5G` on the storage nodes.
+The parameter is the desired size of loop file to be created (5 gigabytes in the example).

+Note that `cinder-testing-volume.sh` script is meant for testing only, and the volume group will not persist between reboots.
+In production environment Cinder storage should always be backed by disks or disk partitions, not by loop files.